 Third, countries are finding that much of what was done by physical spies in the middle of the last century can increasingly be accomplished through digital espionage.
 Hackers and teams of digital spies can infiltrate, discover, and distribute information without leaving the comfort of an underground armchair.
 While the need for spies on the ground will never end completely, the days of breaking into file cabinets and taking photos of secret documents may have been forever replaced by banks of computers being controlled by nerdy computer science majors.

-With the increase in the cyber arms race, the potential for damage through digital attack has continued to increase.
+With the increase in the cyber arms race, the potential for damage through digital attacks has continued to increase.
 While these risks bring major challenges to nations seeking to protect their sovereignty, they also bring financial advantages, as the spies of yesterday are outmoded.